OpenGov-Watch/www.opengov.watch/blog/2024-02-22-launch-manifesto.md

 This is the context in which Polkadot OpenGov is born.
 The aggregate of all the people that were digging deep enough into crypto to discover Polkadot.
 A Web3 ecosystem that actually cares about the future.
 All of us who participate in this journey are called to ensure that Polkadot will make a strong positive impact on the world.

-OpenGov is the way how we negotiate the future while we build it.
+**OpenGov is the way how we negotiate the future while we build it.**

+And you were born just right to be a part of it!

 ## Watchers of the Gov
 Polkadot Governance is young and disorganized.
 But its potential is huge!
 Polkadot OpenGov could become the most impactful DAO of Web3.